BetterBelle/AdventOfCode/README.md

 ## Rust Solutions

 The rust directory is a cargo project.
-Just move into the rust directory from the command line and do cargo run.
+Move into the rust directory from the command line and do cargo run.

 To run a specific day (provided it exists), you can do the command

 cargo run -- -y (year) -d (day)

 and the specific day and year you selected will be run.
-If none is selected, runs 2015 day 1
+If none is selected, runs 2015 day 1.